Envirometrix/PredictiveSoilMapping/01-Introduction.md

 Expert tacit knowledge is often inexact and incomplete but it can express and reveal widely recognized general patterns and can provide a reasonable first approximation of soil-landscape patterns.
-In order to be used effectively, for activities such as PSM, platforms and procudures need to be agreed upon, and put in place, to support knowledge capture and application.
+In order to be used effectively, for activities such as PSM, platforms and procedures need to be agreed upon, and put in place, to support knowledge capture and application.
 Agreement on such platforms and procedures is not yet widespread.